david-cako/linux-OTA/README.md

-#EFI-OTA
+#linux OTA

-Simple EFI program allowing for safe OTA updates using A/B-split booting.
+Simple EFI program allowing for safe OTA updates of Linux images using A/B-split booting.

 EFI variable `BOOTTOGGLE` is made accessible in Linux through `efivarfs` interface, which is then set to "A" or "B" to boot from an updated image in-place, while allowing fallback for failed updates.
 An init script is used